Graffersid Blogs

 Disadvantages:

-1. The interface of SQL isn’t as easy as it seems while working with a database.
-There are a few versions of SQL which aren’t affordable, and hence it restricts the developers from using them.
+1. The interface of SQL isn’t as easy as it seems to work with a database.
+There are a few versions of SQL that aren’t affordable, and hence it restricts the developers from using them.

 1. Databases lack indefinite control due to inaccessible business rules.